Chick-fil-A’s DEI leader sparks calls for boycott

 While some respondents said they hoped Chick-fil-A would “stand by their Christian values,” others questioned why its principles were being considered antithetical to Christian values.

-Chick-fil-A’s DEI hire comes just months after Bud Light captured the ire of some in the GOP for its partnership with transgender influencer Dylan Mulvaney.
-It’s still too early to know if McReynolds’ hiring will affect the company in the longterm, however.
+Chick-fil-A’s DEI data comes just months after Bud Light captured the ire of some in the GOP for its partnership with transgender influencer Dylan Mulvaney.
+It’s still too early to know if it will affect the company in the longterm, however.
 Especially since Chick-fil-A has practically been a part of conservative culture for several years.

-Chick-fil-A said in its announcement that it hopes McReynolds’ hiring signals a positive change for the company.
+Chick-fil-A said in its resurfaced announcement that it hopes its “Better Together” DEI actions signals a positive change for the company.

 “We’re early on in our journey, but we’re honored by the opportunity to steward our organization’s greatest asset — our people — and are energized by the road ahead,” Chick-fil-A said.